xywanz/ft/README.md

 cmake .. && make

 ### run
 ./contract_collector  # build contract table first.
 Must!
-After that, you can see contract.csv in ../config/ vim ../config/login.yml  # config your broker id, investor id and password ./strategy_loader -l libgrid_strategy.so # run demo of grid strategy
+After that, you can see contracts.csv in ../config/ vim ../config/login.yml  # config your broker id, investor id and password ./strategy_loader -l libgrid_strategy.so  # run demo of grid strategy
 ```

 ## 2. ...